 Researchers have found that ALA displays diverse pharmacologic and antioxidant properties.
-Recently discovered is ALA’s ability to switch the regulation of several genes linked to cell survival, inflammation and oxidative stress.
-So in addition to its enzymatic role, ALA is a powerful antioxidant and performs a number of other vital functions in the regeneration of other antioxidants like Vitamin C, E and the master antioxidant, Glutathione.
+ALA is a powerful antioxidant and performs several other vital functions in the regeneration of other antioxidants like Vitamin C, E and the master antioxidant, Glutathione.

 Help Maintain Healthy Glucose Levels

-Researchers at Oregon State University’s Linus Pauling Institute for Micronutrient research have found that our body’s natural lipoic acid levels decline markedly with age, but can be replenished through dietary supplementation.
+Researchers at Oregon State University’s Linus Pauling Institute for Micronutrient research have found that our body’s natural lipoic acid levels decline markedly with age but can be replenished through dietary supplementation.
 They describe ALA as an “age-essential” micronutrient and have shown that, when fed to rats, it markedly improves mitochondrial function and ameliorates many signs of aging (Hagen et al. 2002; Suh et al. 2004; University 2007).
-ALA is also being extensively studied in humans by researchers across the globe, and so far has been found to exhibit a number of both confirmed and potential benefits for health and longevity.
+ALA is also being extensively studied in humans by researchers across the globe, and so far, has been found to exhibit several of both confirmed and potential benefits for health and longevity.